Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

 It's noteworthy that the size of token categories is quite imbalanced.
 For example, there is only one method name for each sample but many tokens in the ``others'' category.
 Therefore, we normalize the total score of each category, according to its population as in Table~\ref{tab:population_of_categories}.
 This gives us the attention score per token for each category.
 Finally, we normalized scores of all categories, between 0 and 100 for the purpose of easier comparison.

 Among these defined categories, ``Method name'', ``Input variables'', and ``Local variables'' are more representative of the naming aspects of a source code.
 So we group them in a higher-level category of ``Naming'', while ``Method calls'', ``Type identifiers'', and ``Language keywords'' are more related to the structure of the code.
 Thus, we consider them as the higher-level category of ``Structure''.
-Also note that we only report the average score of all six layers for each task and model here, since reporting all results per layer would be too lengthy and also this RQ results were quite similar over different layers.
+Also note that we only report the average score of all six layers for each task and model here, since reporting all results per layer would be too lengthy and also the results of this RQ were quite similar over different layers and they all followed the same patterns.

 \smallsection{Results} In the three downstream tasks under study, we expect different normalized attention scores per high-level category, as follows: (a) CT is a task that heavily relies on the structure, since the model must learn the source language structure, and generate the equivalent structure in the target language. (b) In CDG, the structure is less important (nested blocks and syntax trees have less to do with the output document).
 On the other hand, names are very important in this task, since they basically describe the functionality of the source code. (c) Finally, we expect code refinement to be in the middle of these two ends, since both names and the structure are important in debugging a code.